perseids-project/JackSON/README.md

 # JackSON
 JackSON is a lightweight server and Javascript API that will create/POST, retrieve/GET, update/PUT, and delete/DELETE JSON files RESTfully.

-JackSON will also convert JSON-LD files to Fuseki served RDF automatically.
+JackSON can also convert JSON-LD files to Fuseki served RDF automatically.
 See [JackRDF](http://github.com/caesarfeta/jackrdf).

-It was designed specifically for rapidly prototyping linked-data web-applications with save and search capabilities.
+It was designed specifically for rapidly prototyping linked-data web applications with save and search capabilities.

 ## Install
 Install ruby and gem.